IQ (band): Musical style

-The band's musical style, especially earlier in their career, was reminiscent of Peter Gabriel and Steve Hackett era Genesis because of singer Peter Nicholls' vocal and stage-presence similarities to Gabriel and keyboardist Martin Orford's grandiose keyboarding.
+The band's musical style, especially earlier in their career, was reminiscent of Genesis during the era of Peter Gabriel and Steve Hackett because of singer Peter Nicholls' similarities in vocal and stage presence to Gabriel and keyboardist Martin Orford's grandiose keyboarding.
 However, guitarist Mike Holmes' role was far more assertive in the band, giving them a harder edge musically.
 After Nicholls' departure, the band's style became increasingly commercial and radio-friendly — albeit without much success — on Nomzamo (1987) and Are You Sitting Comfortably?
 (1989), although each album still featured some progressive rock-style tracks.
 Beginning with the return of Nicholls on 1993's Ever, the band returned to its prog rock roots, with longer tracks featuring intricate arrangements and complex musicianship.